nigelmj/comp34812/natural-language-inference-model-card.md

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->

-30K pairs of texts drawn from emails, news articles and blog posts.
+24K pairs of texts provided by external party.

 ### Training Procedure